Wednesday, April 4, 2018

-The main goal of a 301 redirect is to move information from page A → page B. In terms of SEO, 301 redirects are the best method because they keep the most link equity, or ranking power of the page.
+The main goal of a 301 redirect is to move information from page A → page B. In terms of SEO, 301 redirects are the best method because they keep the most link equity or ranking power of the page.
 A 301 redirect carries over 90% of link equity when done correctly.
 In other words, a page will not lose it’s ranking value when the URL is redirected.
 If you use a different method, there is a greater chance of the page losing value.

-To continue on the example previously mentioned, if you law firm loses a partner, rather than bringing users to a 404 page, you can bring users to a different partner or the attorney overview page instead.
+To continue on the example previously mentioned, if your law firm loses a partner, rather than bringing users to a 404 page, you can bring users to a different partner or the attorney overview page instead.

 For anyone who wants their website to perform well in the search engines, setting the foundation is imperative.
-Making sure that your site doesn’t have 404s, providing your users with a good user experience and other technical SEO aspects such as submitting your sitemap to Google and optimizing site speed will improve your websites performance in the search engines.
+Making sure that your site doesn’t have 404s, providing your users with good user experience and other technical SEO aspects such as submitting your sitemap to Google and optimizing site speed will improve your website’s performance in the search engines.

 For more information on Zola Media’s legal web development and client generation services and to receive a free SEO audit, please visit our search engine optimization page.
-If you’d like to have one of experts analyze your site and get a quote, feel free to give us a call at 877.284.4406.
+If you’d like to have one of the experts analyze your site and get a quote, feel free to give us a call at 877.284.4406.